mstfdkmn/irods-acl-management/README.md

 ## Limitations

-- `iacl-list -r` could be slow for the deep running because of the lack of relevant attribute in prc for the group users.
+- `iacl-list -r` could be slow for the deep running because of the lack of a relevant attribute in prc for group-users.
 - Executing `iacl-check -r` and `iacl-restore -r` could take long time because those commands check permissions of each object registered under the iRODS logical name space.